Seaforth & District Horticultural Society

 At one time Florence Elford and Mary Van Loon were the guiding spirits in launching a Junior Horticultural Society, but lack of interest from potential gardeners ended that endeavor.

-Our meetings now take place in the basement of the lovely Northside United Church, around which our volunteers maintain the flower beds as our 'rental fee'.
+Our meetings now take place in the ground floor basement of the lovely Northside United Church, around which our volunteers maintain the flower beds as our 'rental fee'.
 (See How to Find Us)

-We beautify Seaforth with plantings at the four entrances to town and with hanging baskets and box planters in the downtown core.
+We beautify Seaforth with plantings at the entrances to town and in the downtown core.
 There are several gardens in various places such as the Town Hall, the Legion and the Library which are maintained by members of our Society.
 Our most visible project, in collaboration with Huron East and the Seaforth Trust, is an outdoor reading area with benches, a trellis, and perennials located on the Seaforth Library property.
 All hands welcome!

 Our Society Emblem is the Calendula, a genus in the daisy family Asteraceae. (see slide show below) Calendulas are beautiful, easy to grow and versatile, and can be used fresh or dried in salads, soups, or stew!